 Our love story is like that straight out of a sappy, lovey dovey Hallmark movie if I do say so myself.
-While living in Florida during my younger and much cuter years, I met my future husband in the fifth grade and immediately thought he was dorky.
-He waved his hands to classical music after lunch, wore turtle necks almost every day, and kept his hair swooped to the side.
-But by the sixth grade, cupid hit me with his arrow and his solid colored turtle necks and dorky personality made him the boy of my dreams.
-We never had the chance to become high school or college sweet hearts because after my eighth grade year, my Dad and Mom moved me and older my brother to Illinois in order to be closer to family.
-However despite the miles between us, we still kept in touch occasionally by chatting on Yahoo Messenger (old school) or sending the occasional letter (seriously old school).
-As years passed, I always thought he was cute.
-I always thought he was sweet and I always knew he would make an amazing husband to a very lucky lady; I just never thought that lucky lady would be me.
+While living in Florida during my younger years, I met my future husband in the fifth grade and immediately thought he was dorky.
+He waved his hands to classical music after lunch, wore turtlenecks almost every day, and kept his hair swooped to the side.
+But by the sixth-grade, cupid hit me with his arrow and his solid colored turtlenecks and dorky personality made him the boy of my dreams.
+We never had the chance to become high school sweethearts because after my eighth-grade year, my Dad and Mom moved me and older my brother to Illinois in order to be closer to family.
+However, despite the miles between us, we still kept in touch occasionally by chatting on Yahoo Messenger (old school) or sending the occasional letter (seriously old school).
+As years passed, I always thought he was cute, I always thought he was sweet, and I always knew he would make an amazing husband to a very lucky lady; I just never thought that lucky lady would be me.

-On August 17th, 2006, after only six short months of long distance dating in college, my sixth grade boyfriend and I said our “I do’s” on the beautiful sandy beaches of the U.S. Virgin Islands.
+On August 17th, 2006, after only six short months of long distance dating in college, my sixth-grade boyfriend and I said our “I do’s” on the beautiful sandy beaches of the U.S. Virgin Islands.
 Money was tight but we made our first home in a cramped 475 square foot apartment.
-We were packed in like sardines and there was little room to be adding babies, but my free six month supply of birth control had run out and I decided to take my chances.
-But you know, instead of a pregnancy or even the scare of pregnancy, I received irregular menstrual cycles, 15 extra pounds, profuse sweating, excessive hair growth on my face (and well, all over), and crazy hormonal mood swings!
-And did I mention this all happened within three short months?
-I felt like a one woman freak show at the circus!
+We were packed in like sardines and there was little room to be adding babies, but my free six-month supply of birth control had run out and I decided to take my chances.
+But instead of a pregnancy, or even the scare of a pregnancy, I received irregular menstrual cycles, 15 extra pounds, profuse sweating, excessive hair growth on my face (and well, all over), and crazy hormonal mood swings!
+Did I mention this all happened within three short months?
+I felt like a one-woman freak show at the circus!
 I realize looking back that I should have visited a doctor or at the very least Dr. Google, but I didn’t.
 And I told no one.
-Instead, I made every excuse–too many helpings of Hamburger helper-…too much stress…ust getting older…yada, yada, yada…
+Instead, I made every excuse–too many helpings of Hamburger Helper..too much stress…just getting older…yada, yada, yada…

-However, three years later, in the spring of 2010, while sitting on the couch, I watched an episode of Oprah featuring Dr. Oz (I miss her shows!) and he was discussing the symptoms of a disease called Polyscysitc Ovarian Syndrome and as I sat there on the couch, I realized that I had every. single. symptom.
+However, three years later, in the spring of 2010, while sitting on the couch, I watched an episode of Oprah featuring Dr. Oz (I miss her shows!) and he was discussing the symptoms of a disease called Polyscysitc Ovarian Syndrome ,and as I sat there on the couch, I realized that I had every. single. one.